OpenShift Container Platform Installation

 oc apply -f https://www.outlyer.com/assets/files/rbac.yaml

-And apply the DaemonSet to launch Outlyer across all nodes, including any masters:
+Apply the DaemonSet to launch Outlyer across all nodes:

 oc apply -f https://www.outlyer.com/assets/files/daemonset-openshift.yaml

 You will see one running for each schedulable node you have in your cluster.
 Make sure your OpenShift master and infra nodes configuration allow the running of Outlyer pods.

 kube-state-metrics is a simple service that listens to the Kubernetes API server and generates metrics about the state of the objects.
 The default Kubernetes dashboards for Outlyer use the metrics from kube-state-metrics to give an overview of the cluster.
 You will need to deploy kube-state-metrics on your Kubernetes cluster following the instructions here: